 5. Social media: share company news & updates

-Social media has become a central part of the way we communicate online.
-In fact, a lot of companies are very active on social media to recruit new employees and build their culture.
+Social media and alumni management software have become a central part of the way we communicate online.
+In fact, a lot of companies are very active on these platforms to recruit new employees and build their culture.
 If used correctly, there’s no better place to attract new candidates to grow your organization.

 Social media also helps companies cement their culture by showing their true colors and attracting the right candidates.
 Beyond recruiting, your brand can share product launches & important updates to get more customers.